Kairn/cance/README.md

 Typically contain function prototypes, constants, and other declarations that can be safely repeated without harmful consequences (no runtime logic) in each translation unit (regular `.c` file) fed to the compiler.
 Intended to be included in source `.c` files and should NOT be compiled independently.

 ### Function Prototype
-Definition of a function's signature (name, return type, parameters and their types) without implementation.
-Look like an abstract method in Java.
+Declaration of a function's signature (name, return type, parameters and their types) without implementation.
+Look like an abstract method in Java (the difference being parameter names are optional in C).
 The existence of a function prototype is enough for subsequent code to use it, and this code can be compiled independently without knowing the implementation.
 But the linker must know where to find the implementation in order to make the final program.

 ### Directive - \#include
 When the pre-processor sees this directive, it looks for the file in the declaration and replaces the directive with the file content.